vini-vici/front-end/README.md

 # 6.14.10
 ```

 I personally use [Pnpm](https://pnpm.io/installation) over NPM for reasons.
-If you don't care, you can use NPM and that would be fine, however whenever you run a command you would need to change `pnpm [command]` to `npm run [command]` if it is a package-defined script.
+If you don't care, you can use NPM and that would be fine, however whenever you run a command you would need to change `npm run [command]` to `npm run [command]` if it is a package-defined script.

 ## Running Locally